miysterA/miysterA/README.md

 - 👋 Hi, I’m @miysterA
 - 👀 I’m interested in FrontEnd Development
-- 🌱 I’m currently learning HTML/CSS/JS and Vue.js Framework
+- 🌱 I’m currently learning HTML/CSS/JS, SCSS and Angular Framework
 - 💞️ I’m looking to collaborate on FrontEnd Development
 - 📫 How to reach me www.linkedin.com/in/anderson-koffi-n-da-12a696191